Deempho/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11 Directories : create that adds excute permission to all subdirectories of the current directory for the owner, the group owner and all other users
-12 More directories creat a script that create s directory called my dir with permissions 751 in the working directory 13 Change group :write a script that chnages the goup owner to school for the file hello
+12 More directories creat a script that create s directory called my dir with permissions 751 in the working directory 13 Change group :write a script that chnages the goup owner to school for the file hello 14 Owner andd group : write script that changes the owner to vincet and the group owner to staff for all the files and directories in the working directory